krmmzs/window-zoom.nvim/README.md

 - Toggle zoom state of the current window
 - Separate zoom in and zoom out functions
+- Two zoom methods:
+  - Tab-based zooming (default): Opens the current window in a new tab
+  - Window hiding: Hides all windows except the current one
 - Customizable key mappings
 - Simple and lightweight implementation